The Miseducation of Cameron Post: Plot

 The Miseducation of Cameron Post begins in the summer of 1989 in Miles City, Montana, when protagonist and narrator Cameron Post is 12 years old.
 Cameron has been shoplifting and kissing her friend Irene Klauson while her parents die in a car accident at Quake Lake, which they visited every year.
 Cameron's very religious Aunt Ruth moves in with Cameron and her grandmother.
 Cameron begins renting VHS movies and decorating her old dollhouse to cope with her grief, and stops spending time with Irene.
 Irene's family discovers a fossil on their property, which results in great success and wealth for them, and Irene goes away to a boarding school.
 At Aunt Ruth's request, Cameron begins attending a new church, Gates of Praise, and its youth group, Firepower.

 During the summer before starting high school, Cameron becomes close friends with Lindsey Lloyd, who joins the swim team with her while she stays with her father in Miles City for the summer.
 Lindsey is a lesbian and tells Cameron about her experiences with gay pride in Seattle, where she lives during the rest of the year with her mother.
 Cameron and Lindsey pursue a casual relationship, which mostly consists of kissing.
 They stay in touch after Lindsey returns to Seattle at the end of the summer.
 Aunt Ruth begins dating Ray, who sells frozen goods around the local area.

 Cameron becomes friends with Coley Taylor, who is in her biology class and starts driving her to Firepower meetings.
-Cameron develops a crush on Coley, despite the fact that Coley has a boyfriend, Brett.
+Cameron develops a crush on Coley, despite the fact that Coley has a boyfriend, Brett Eaton.
 Coley convinces Cameron to join her and Brett at prom.
 Cameron invites her best friend Jamie Lowry to prom.
 On prom night, Jamie realizes that Cameron is attracted to Coley.
 He thinks Cameron is confused and kisses her.
 Cameron and Jamie begin dating after that, but Cameron is never interested in anything beyond kissing him.

 Cameron and Jamie argue and break up at Miles City's annual Bucking Horse Sale when Jamie realizes Cameron isn't truly attracted to him.
 He hooks up with another girl shortly after.
 Cameron goes home with Coley and they kiss, leading Coley to feel very confused, despite her largely being the initiator.
 Over the following summer, Cameron and Coley both get summer jobs and Brett goes away for soccer camp.
 Cameron and Coley begin going to the movies after work to kiss in the dark.
 Meanwhile, Ruth and Ray get engaged.
 Cameron learns that one of the lifeguards with whom she works has dated a girl before.
 Reverend Rick Roneous, the leader of a new full-time school that treats gay people called God's Promise, visits a Firepower meeting, which makes Cameron and Coley uncomfortable.